Budapestby VisitCity Guides

 Key information for experiencing Budapest's finest traditional sweets

-Where to Experience Budapest's Sweet Heritage
+Where to Find Budapest's Best Sweets

-Historic Confectioneries and Modern Masters
+Historic Places and Modern Experts

 Historic interior of Café Gerbeaud showing ornate display cases filled with pastries under vaulted ceilings